-- 4. The standard lamp is becoming outmoded, and so too is the incandescent light bulb, it is Edison's miraculous invention to use so much more energy than the new low-wattage halogen bulbs. o so too is the incandescent light bulb, it is Edison's miraculous invention to - o so too is the incandescent light bulb, Edison's miraculous invention that uses - o so too the incandescent light bulb, Edison's miraculous invention using - also the incandescent light bulb, it is Edison's miraculous invention that uses - also the incandescent light bulb, which is Edison's miraculous invention to use - 5.
-Over the last 20 years, the growth of information technology has been more rapid than any other business field, but has recently begun to lag behind as newly emerging fields seem more enticing to new graduates. - the growth of information technology has been more rapid than any other business field - the growth of information technology has been more rapid than any other fields of business - information technology's growth has been more rapid than any other fields of business - the growing of information technology has been more rapid than that of any other business field - the growth of information technology has been more rapid than that of any other business field
+4. The standard lamp is becoming outmoded, and so too is the incandescent light bulb, it is Edison's miraculous invention to use so much more energy than the new low-wattage halogen bulbs.
+So too is the incandescent light bulb, it is Edison's miraculous invention to use so too is the incandescent light bulb, Edison's miraculous invention that uses 6.
+According to mutual fund sales experts, a successful year for a stock fund should result not only in increased investor dollars flowing into the fund, but also in increased investor dollars flowing into other mutual stock funds offered by the same company.
+However, while last year the Grafton Mutual Company's "Growth Stock Fund" beat average market returns by a factor of two and recorded substantial new investment, the other stock funds offered by Grafton did not report any increase whatsoever. so too the incandescent light bulb, Edison's miraculous invention using also the incandescent light bulb, it is Edison's miraculous invention that Which of the following conclusions can properly be drawn from the statements above? uses also the incandescent light bulb, which is Edison's miraculous invention to use When one of the mutual funds offered by a company beats average market returns, the other mutual funds offered by that company will beat average market returns.
+Over the last 20 years, the growth of information technology has been more rapid than any other business field, but has recently begun to lag behind as newly emerging fields seem more enticing to new graduates.
+The mutual fund sales experts neglected to consider bond funds in formulating their theory.
+The performance of the Grafton "Growth Stock Fund" was a result of a wave of mergers and acquisitions that year. the growth of information technology has been more rapid than any other business field the growth of information technology has been more rapid than any other fields of business information technology's growth has Investors currently dislike all stock mutual funds because of market volatility.
+The success of one mutual fund is not the only factor affecting whether investors will invest in other mutual funds run by the same company. been more rapid than any other fields of business the growing of information technology has been more rapid than that of any other business field the growth of information technology has been more rapid than that of any 7.
+With less than thirty thousand dollars in advance ticket sales and fewer acceptances by guest speakers than expected, the one-day symposium on art and religion was canceled for lack of interest. other business field less than thirty thousand dollars in advance ticket sales and fewer fewer than thirty thousand dollars in advance ticket sales and less fewer than thirty thousand dollars in advance ticket sales and fewer